Skip to main content

 If you are worrying or have been awake for over 30 minutes, get up and do a relaxing activity until you feel tired again.
 Try not to worry.

 Consider whether your medication may be affecting your sleep and speak to your nurse or doctor if you believe they are.
-Medication can be used to aid sleep although can have side effects so it is worth trying other methods before talking to you doctor about this.
+Medication can be used to aid sleep although you can have side effects so it is worth trying other methods before talking to your doctor about this.

 Try not to nap in the day or sleep in late as this may affect your routine.